RemiFabre/WickedLines/README.md

 ### `plot` Mode: Visualize a Line's Performance

-Use this to see how an opening's effectiveness, reachability, and general popularity change across different skill levels.
+Use this to see how an opening's effectiveness changes across skill levels.
+You can also compare multiple time controls on the same chart.

 **Syntax:**

     python wickedlines.py plot [moves...] [options...]

+**Examples:**

+    # Plot the performance of the Caro-Kann in rapid games
+    python wickedlines.py plot e4 c6 --speeds rapid

+    # Compare Blitz vs Rapid performance for the Caro-Kann on the same plots
+    python wickedlines.py plot e4 c6 --speeds blitz,rapid

+### `compare` Mode: Compare Different Openings

+Directly compare the statistics of two or more openings on the same set of plots.

+**Syntax:**

+    python wickedlines.py compare "[moves_1...]" "[moves_2...]" [options...]

 **Example:**

-    # Plot the performance of the King's Gambit in rapid games
+    # Compare the Sicilian Defense vs the French Defense in rapid games
-    python wickedlines.py plot e4 e5 f4 --speed rapid
+    python wickedlines.py compare "e4 c5" "e4 e6" --speed rapid

+### `batchplot` Mode: Generate All Major Opening Plots

+Automatically generates a full set of plots for a predefined list of common openings.

+**Syntax:**

+    python wickedlines.py batchplot [options...]

+**Example:**

+    # Generate plots for all major openings using rapid stats
+    python wickedlines.py batchplot --speeds rapid

+    # Generate comparison plots (e.g. Blitz vs Rapid) for all major openings
+    python wickedlines.py batchplot --speeds blitz,rapid

 ### Command-Line Arguments
-*   `moves`: A sequence of moves in SAN.
-Required for `line` mode, optional for `hunt` mode.
+*   `moves` / `move_strings`: A sequence of moves in SAN.
-*   `--ratings`: (Optional) Comma-separated rating brackets.
-Default: `1400,1600,1800`.
+*   `--ratings`: (Optional) Comma-separated rating brackets (e.g., `1600,1800`).
+Default: `1600`.
-*   `--speeds`: (Optional) Comma-separated time controls.
-Default: `blitz,rapid,classical`.
+*   `--speeds` / `--speed`: (Optional) Comma-separated time controls (e.g., `blitz,rapid`).
+Default varies by mode.
 *   `--max-finds N`: (For `hunt` mode) Stop the search after finding `N` interesting lines.
+*   `--force-refresh`: (For all modes) Ignore the local cache and fetch fresh data from the Lichess API.
+Useful for getting the most up-to-date stats.

 ## How to Read the Output